firecmsco/firecms/website/docs/navigation.md

 Otherwise, you can define your own [custom top level views](custom_top_level_views.md).

-You can change the navigation based on the logged-in user, by using a `NavigationBuilder` function which can be asynchronous.
+You can change the collections based on the logged-in user, by using an asynchronous callback.

 By using an async `NavigationBuilder` you can also fetch some data in order to build your schemas.
 Let's say you have a collection called `subscriptions` and would